How Micro Entity Status Reduces USPTO Fees

 Second, an applicant may file additional patent applications.
 Once the total number of nonprovisional patent applications, including design patents, hits 5 or more, the applicant can no longer be micro.

-If prior erroneous payments were paid in good faith, then the applicant must promptly file a notification of loss of micro entity status along with itemized requirements of 37 CFR 1.29(k)(1).
+If prior erroneous payments were paid in good faith, then the applicant must promptly file a notification of loss of micro entity status along with the itemized requirements of 37 CFR 1.29(k)(1).